Bjørn Bolstad Skjelbred

 Bjørn Bolstad Skjelbred (born 1970) is a Norwegian composer, arranger, improviser and teacher.

 Career

-Skjelbred is educated from the Norwegian Academy of Music.
-His list of works encompasses more than 60 works in a variety of genres: solo- and chamber music, electro-acoustic pieces, works for sinfonietta and orchestra as well as film and theatre scores.
-He has worked with a number of groups, ensembles and performers including theatre collective De Utvalgte, percussionist Eirik Raude, ensemble Pärlor for svin, Nordic Voices, Ensemble 2000 and flautist Marianne Leth.
+Skjelbred was educated at the Norwegian Academy of Music.
+He has composed more than 60 works across a variety of genres, including solo and chamber music, electro-acoustic pieces, works for sinfonietta and orchestra, as well as film and theatre scores.
+He has collaborated with various groups, ensembles, and performers, including theatre collective De Utvalgte, percussionist Eirik Raude, ensemble Pärlor for svin, Nordic Voices, Ensemble 2000, and flautist Marianne Leth.

-Skjelbred’s works have seen performances in the Nordic countries, Germany, France, the US and Canada at festivals such as Ultima Oslo Contemporary Music Festival, Ilios and UKM.
+Skjelbred’s works have seen performances in the Nordic countries, Germany, France, the US, and Canada at festivals such as Ultima Oslo Contemporary Music Festival, Ilios, and UKM.

 Parallel to his compositional career, Skjelbred teaches composition and improvisation.
-He has also served as deputy director of Ny Musikk Oslo and a member of the board for the Norwegian Society of Composers.
+He has also served as deputy director of Ny Musikk Oslo and as a member of the board for the Norwegian Society of Composers.